Welcome to Bursted Wood Surgery Bexley

 Important Information For Patients

-Between the dates of Saturday 20th February and Saturday 27th February Bursted Wood Surgery will be a designated covid vaccination site from 8am until 8.00pm.
+on Various dates in July/August Bursted Wood Surgery will be a designated covid vaccination site from 8am until 8.00pm.
 This is only for the patients who have been invited for vaccination.
 Therefore, please do not visit the surgery on those days for any reason.

 Please do not contact the surgery about the covid vaccination if you have not been invited.
 Normal services to all Bursted Wood patients will continue with some patients being seen off site on these days.

 Important information regarding your covid-19 vaccination status proof.

 The surgery is unable to issue a letter or certificate confirming your vaccination status for overseas travel.
 Please see Government guidance for further information.
 Proof of your vaccination status is visible within the NHS app, which is available for Apple and Android devices.

 Alternatively, you can call the NHS Covid-19 helpline on 119 and ask for a letter to be posted to you.
 This must be at least five days after you have completed your course of the vaccine, the letter may to take up to seven days to reach you.

 Please check Foreign Office and local travel advice for specific details of whether proof of vaccination status is accepted at your destination.
 The majority of countries, including the UK, still require arrivals to participate in a Covid-19 testing, isolation and/or quarantine regime, regardless of your vaccination status.

 As a practice we are not able to provide any patient with an exemption certificate or letter.
 The risks of Covid-19 infection is still significant so please wear face coverings.
 Should you feel that you should be exempt from wearing a face covering please download an exemption card.